 About the Author

-administrator, literacy specialist and classroom teacher.
-She’s the co-founder
+professor, school administrator, literacy specialist and classroom teacher.
+In

-strategy at Participate, she champions teachers, preservice teachers and
+College of Graduate Education, and she champions teachers, preservice teachers

 and students to prepare for their futures in a world that will prioritize